 One of only a few ways to reach the Faroe Islands, the MS Norröna is the flagship of the shipping company Smyril Line.
 Used by many to transport goods or even their cars between Iceland, the Faroes and mainland Europe, it’s a vital link to these North Atlantic communities.
 But, as I’ve shared, it’s also a passenger cruise ship and can accommodate around 1,400 people, although when I sailed there were only about 700 people onboard.
 The 318 cabins vary greatly in terms of size and amenities.
 At its most economical, cabins offer bunk beds with four people sharing a common room.
 On the other extreme is the cabin I booked, a truly massive suite with a spacious living rom, bedroom and massive bathroom complete with bathtub.
 Most passengers though opt to book a cabin that’s in between these two extremes.

 Onboard there are some amenities, but not many.
 There’s a small cinema, a swimming pool, lounges, restaurants, slot machines, a large duty free store and even hot tubs.
 But that’s about it and it wasn’t until this voyage that I learned to appreciate everything traditional cruise lines do to keep their guests amused.
 Yes, the focus for me were the destinations and while we were in port, my entire time was spent exploring.
 But on the two sea days, I was very quickly bored.
-We were the only Americans onboard and two of only a few English speakers, making getting to know other passengers a challenge.
+I was the only American onboard and just one of only a few English speakers, making getting to know other passengers a challenge.
 The vast majority of passengers were older German tourists, all there as part of a package tour.
-On the brightside though, I was able to practice my German.
+On the bright side though, I was able to practice my German.

 I was also a little surprised by how much nickel and diming there was onboard the ship.
 Yes, most meals and all excursions were included, but that’s about it.
 Any drink at lunch or dinner, even water, included an extra charge and those hot tubs and cinema I mentioned also had extra fees attached to them.
-Every meal we spent $10-$15 ordering 1 soda each, paying the most extreme of Scandinavian prices.
 I didn’t mind the charges per se, I just wish I had known about them.
-We also elected to eat off of the meal plan a couple of times, buying something different in the ship’s café.
+I also elected to eat off of the meal plan a couple of times, buying something different in the ship’s café.
 The reason for this was that the menu really never changed.
 Every breakfast, lunch and dinner were surprisingly similar, the same options offered day after day.
 By the middle of the week I needed something different, something with spice and flavor that the traditional Scandinavian fare couldn’t provide.

 One surprise was the duty free store I mentioned.
 It’s a very large space and in addition to selling traditional duty free items like alcohol and perfumes, they also have clothing, souvenirs and market-like goods such as sodas and chips.
-Guests are able to purchase and consume items on the ship, which was a cheaper way for us to enjoy those Cokes we always like to have on hand.
+Guests are able to purchase and consume items on the ship, which was a cheaper way for me to enjoy those Diet Cokes I always like to have on hand.
 Overall though, I think the value for money was excellent, even in spite of the extra charges.
-What the two of us paid for 7 nights onboard, inclusive of meals and excursions, was absurdly low in terms of normal Scandinavian prices.
+What I paid for 7 nights onboard, inclusive of meals and excursions, was absurdly low in terms of normal Scandinavian prices.

 Would I do it again?